Dynamics 365 vs. Sage 300: Migration Guide & Comparison

 Limitations: Sage 300 licensing and feature set may vary by region and reseller.
 Business Central pricing may vary by volume agreement.
 Implementation timelines are estimates and should be validated with your implementation partner.
 Sage 300 roadmap and support status should be verified with Sage directly.

-Data currency: Content reflects Sage 300 current status and Dynamics 365 Business Central as of March 2026.
+Data currency: Content reflects Sage 300 current status and Dynamics 365 Business Central as of June 2026.
+Pricing reflects Microsoft list prices effective November 2025 (Essentials $80/user/month, Premium $110/user/month, Team Members $8/user/month).
 Sage 300 support timelines and Business Central feature availability should be verified with current Sage and Microsoft documentation.

 Dynamics 365 Business Central vs. Sage 300